-The Council may appoint the Committees, Subcommittees, and other subordinate decision-making bodies that it considers appropriate.
-A Committee may appoint the Subcommittees that it considers appropriate unless it is prohibited from doing so by the Council.
+The Community Board may appoint Committees, Subcommittees, and other subordinate decision-making bodies that it considers appropriate.
+A Committee may appoint the Subcommittees that it considers appropriate unless it is prohibited from doing so by the Community Board.

 7.2.
 Discharge or reconstitution of Committees and Subcommittees